I have compiled a list of 10 must-do tips on how to maximize your Universal Orlando vacation.

 1. Volcano Bay - The icon of the waterpark is the 200 foot Krakatau Volcano, complete with waterfalls and volcanic eruptions!
 This is a THRILL park for sure!
 When it opened in 2017 it was home to 3 of the world's tallest slides.
 The Ko'okiri Body Plunge set the world record for tallest speed slide in the U.S. Your electronic bracelet called Tapu Tapu holds your place in line, so you don't have to freeze waiting for a slide.
 All Volcano Bay slides with rafts or tubes have conveyor belts, so there's no need to haul them up the stairs!

-I no longer regard Universal as an "add-on" day to Walt Disney World, but a vacation in itself!
+Universal definitely isn't an "add-on" day to Walt Disney World anymore, but a vacation in itself!
 There is so much to see and do here, that a 4-night stay is barely long enough!

 Comments